gilbertginsberg/uncle-dimmy/README.md

 * **adjectives** (*coraje* &#8594; *corajito*)
 * **adverbs** (*ahora* &#8594; *ahorita*)

-Uncle Dimmy would call nouns, adjectives, and adverbs *lexical categories,* but Uncle Dimmy is an uncle, not a boss.
-So we'll stick with "Spanish words."
+Uncle Dimmy would call nouns, adjectives, and adverbs *lexical categories,* but Uncle Dimmy is one laid back follow when it comes to jargon.
+You could call lexical categories snozzberries and he wouldn't mind.

 **You**: "Uncle Dimmy, Uncle Dimmy, would you please tell me what the diminutive of *casa* is?"